paralin/charlie/DESIGN.md

 # SAVE FILE

 Identity and various other things stored in a save file next to the core.
-Save file is XOR shifted by the hard coded public key.
+The filename is based on the machine fingerprint.

 # CORE MODULE SEQUENCE